ferdous-alam/Statistical-learning-based-analysis-and-prediction-of-Airline-On-Time-Performance-Data/README.md

 Machine learning project
 This projcet was completed as a part of the STAT 6500 (Statistical Learning) course of OSU.
 Five members worked on this project beginning from data preprocessing to EDA and ultimately implementation of clustering, SVM, logistic regression which were followed by result analysis.
-The codes were written in R.
+The codes were written in R. For any details please consider reading the final report.